 Title: Professor, Dean Emeritus

-Richard L. Christiansen, Professor and Dean Emeritus at the University of Michigan, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in dental education.
+John Edgar Schaufelberger, PhD, PE, NAC, Professor and Dean Emeritus at University of Washington, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in construction management.

 Through STEM programs, Dr. Schaufelberger learned he was more of a quantitative than a qualitative person and pursued a career in engineering.
 He received a Bachelor of Science in Electrical Engineer from the University of Idaho in 1964 and further joined the U.S. Army where he excelled for 30 years, retiring as a colonel in 1994.
 A military officer from 1964 to 1983, Dr. Schaufelberger simultaneously attended the University of Illinois, earning a Master of Science in civil engineering in 1970 and a Doctor of Philosophy in civil engineering in 1971.
 Taking his military duties overseas, he was a deputy district engineer for the U.S. Army Engineer District in King Khalid Military City, Saudi Arabia from 1983 to 1985, as well as assistant deputy chief of staff and engineer in Heidelberg, Germany from 1989 to 1992.
 Additionally, Dr. Schaufelberger was director of the department of military engineering at the U.S. Army Engineering School in Virginia, a district engineer in Texas and a division engineer on the Missouri River in Nebraska.
 With further experience as a faculty member at the U.S. Military Academy West Point, he taught cadets for three years and found working with young people to be a stimulating and intellectual activity.